Posts Tagged ‘Alternate History’

 “What did you find?
 George asked in dreaded anticipation.

 “It was nothing.
-Apparently, he only used the kitchen and the adjacent bedroom, all the other rooms in the house were abandoned.
+Apparently, he only used the kitchen and the adjacent bedroom on the first floor.
+All the other rooms in the house were abandoned.
 There were five whole rooms upstairs that went completely unused.
 His mother’s upstairs bedroom was like a shrine to her.
 He had her Bible sitting on the nightstand, and this painting of Christ looking up at an angel was still hanging on the wall.
 The room was perfectly preserved, he didn’t even go in there to dust.
 It was downright creepy how untouched those rooms were.
-So that was it,” Fred concluded, “that was everything we found.”
+So that was it,” Roger concluded, “that was everything we found.”

 Looking at the empty space where the nightmarish structure once stood, Henry asked, “Then, what happened to the house?”